emacsmirror/elisp-autofmt/readme.rst

 Emacs AutoFmt
 #############

-This is a utility to auto-format Emacs lisp.
+This is a package to auto-format Emacs lisp.

-This is a command line tool which requires Python3.10 as well as an Emacs utility to run this tool on saving.

 Projects using this: